GoodReader is a file viewer with many powerful features, most of which address PDF and TXT viewing.

 Please note that if you're using iOS version prior to 5.0.1, this folder may be backed up, eating up your backup disk space.

 GoodReader can automatically sync individual files and entire folders to their remote versions hosted on online servers of the following types: Dropbox, SkyDrive, SugarSync and also any WebDAV, AFP, SMB, FTP or SFTP server.
 Please see our manual on this.

 Tips for folder navigation

 tap on a path control at the top of the screen to quickly jump to any of enclosing parent folders

 swipe file or folder name to delete this file/folder (be careful - this can't be undone)

 sort your files by name, date and size.
 Use ascending or descending sort order.
-On iPads the Sort button is avaiable right away, on iPhones it is accessible after pressing the Actions button in a file list view.
+On iPads the Sort button is located at the top of the main screen, on iPhones it is accessible through the Manage Files control panel.

 protect individual files and folders with a password

 There is a powerful set of features accessible by opening the Manage Files control panel in file list view.
 You can send files to other apps that support Apple's Document Interchange.
 You can create new folders and rename/copy/move/delete existing files and folders.
 You can compress multiple files and folders into .zip archives, and you can uncompress .zip and .rar archives.
 You can also send files via e-mail from GoodReader.
 You can mark files as read/unread, set/remove a password protection for individual files/folders, set/remove a star and a color tag for a file or folder, flatten PDF files with annotations, import/export pictures from/to Photo Album and create new TXT files for further editing.
 You can also create a special URL link for integration with other apps.
 Read more here.